 - Healthy teens and adults — 250-500mg of EPA+DHA per day.

 While DHA is the most important, research indicates that it's best to consume about one to two parts EPA to one part DHA.

 Conveniently, most fish, shellfish, and fish oils contain roughly equal amounts of EPA and DHA, though most provide more EPA than DHA.

-To reach (or closely approach) a daily intake of 650mg of DHA + EPA, you could take 4 capsules of 1,000mg Wild Sockeye Salmon Oil, 8 capsules of 500mg Wild Sockeye Salmon Oil, 3 capsules of 1000mg Vital Red Krill Oil, 6 capsules of 500mg Vital Red Krill Oil, 1 capsule of High Potency Omega-3 Therapy, or 1 capsule of High DHA Brain Therapy.
+To reach (or closely approach) an intake of 650mg, you could take 4 capsules of 1,000mg Wild Sockeye Salmon Oil, 8 capsules of 500mg Wild Sockeye Salmon Oil, 3 capsules of 1000mg Vital Red Krill Oil, 6 capsules of 500mg Vital Red Krill Oil, 1 capsule of High Potency Omega-3 Therapy, or 1 capsule of High DHA Prenatal Therapy.